A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Experiments

 \subsubsection{Impact of Batch Size \texorpdfstring{($b_i$)}{b-i}}

-\paragraph{Theoretical Prediction.} Our theory highlights a dual role for the batch size $b_i$.
-A larger $b_i$ reduces stochastic gradient variance, improving optimization, but Theorem~\ref{the:bound_of_stablity} shows that the stability term grows linearly with $b_i$ (i.e., $3b_i\zeta_i^2/n_i$), reflecting increased sensitivity to data perturbations under task heterogeneity.
-Therefore, $b_i$ represents a trade-off between optimization and generalization.
-However, from Theorem \ref{the:tight upper bound of excess error}, we observe that the coefficient of $b_i$ in the generalization error bound is $\eta_l^2$.
-Since $\eta_l = 0.001$ in our experiments, the overall effect of $b_i$ is primarily reflected through its influence on the optimization error $\epsilon_{sgd}$.
-Consequently, as $b_i$ increases, the merged model tends to exhibit better generalization performance.
+\textbf{Quantitative Scaling Law (Conditional Trade-off).} Our theory highlights a mathematically dual role for the batch size $b_i$.
+A larger $b_i$ reduces stochastic gradient variance, accelerating the convergence of $\epsilon_{sgd}$.
+However, Theorem~\ref{the:bound_of_stablity} dictates that the stability penalty grows linearly with $b_i$ (scaled by $\frac{3b_i}{n_i}\zeta_i^2$), reflecting increased sensitivity to data perturbations under high task heterogeneity.
+Crucially, Theorem \ref{the:tight upper bound of excess error} reveals that this negative stability impact is structurally suppressed by the learning rate coefficient $\eta_l^2$.
+Thus, our scaling law predicts a \textit{conditional} behavior: in fine-tuning regimes with small learning rates, within an appropriate range, larger $b_i$ yields optimization benefits that overwhelmingly dominate the reduced stability cost.

 \textbf{Setup and Results.} We vary the batch size $b_i \in \{64, 128, 256\}$ for all finetuning processes.
-The results, depicted in Figure~\ref{fig:main_results_vit}\&\ref{fig:main_results}, show a consistent trend of improved performance as the batch size increases, with accuracy rising and loss decreasing monotonically.
-This empirical finding provides compelling validation for our theoretical analysis.
-As predicted in our theoretical discussion, under our experimental setting with a small learning rate ($\eta_l=0.001$ in ResNet and $\eta_l = 0.00001$ in ViT), the negative impact on model stability is heavily suppressed by the $\eta_l^2$ coefficient.
-Consequently, the dominant effect is the reduction in optimization error ($\epsilon_{sgd}$) afforded by the more accurate gradient estimates from larger batches.
-This result underscores the precision of our bound, which correctly predicts that while a trade-off between optimization and generalization exists in principle, its empirical manifestation is conditioned by other critical hyperparameters like the learning rate.
+The results, depicted in Figure~\ref{fig:main_results_vit}\&\ref{fig:main_results}, show a consistent trend of improved performance as the batch size increases.
+As precisely formulated in our theoretical discussion, under our experimental setting with small learning rates ($\eta_l=0.001$ in ResNet and $\eta_l = 0.00001$ in ViT), the negative impact on model stability is heavily truncated by the $\eta_l^2$ term.
+Consequently, the reduction in optimization error ($\epsilon_{sgd}$) dictates the overall trend.
+This underscores the precision of our bound in capturing cross-hyperparameter dependencies.